Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## Message Passing
 [drawbacks-message-passing]: #drawbacks-message-passing

-A traditional approach to message-passing cannot be applied to `!Forget` types - slightly different APIs should be developed, preserving a lifetime connection between `tx` and `rx` handles.
+A traditional approach to the message-passing cannot be applied to `!Forget` types - slightly different APIs should be developed, preserving a lifetime connection between `tx` and `rx` handles.

 # Rationale and alternatives